 As part of the development of the Board's work and operations, the Board assesses its operations and working methods regularly, at least once a year.
 An external party is used for the assessment at least once during the Board's three-year term of office.

-In 2021, the Board held 13 meetings.
-The Board also held a seminar day with the Company’s acting management.
+In 2022, the Board held 11 meetings.
 Board meetings regularly discuss the review by the President and CEO on key topical issues, as well as the reports by the Chairs of the Board's Audit Committee and Remuneration Committee on Committee meetings preceding the Board meetings.
 The Auditor presents their findings to the Board once a year in connection with the review of the financial statements.